 Hotjar

-A comprehensive heatmap and user feedback tool that offers a range of features, including click maps, scroll maps, and best heatmap plugins.
-It offers a free basic plan and paid plans starting at $29/month.
+A comprehensive heatmap and user feedback tool offers a range of features, including click maps, scroll maps, and the best heatmap plugins.
+It offers free primary and paid plans starting at $29/month.

 WP Heatmap